From Static Chatbots to Agentic AI: What the Next Wave of Automation Means for Your Business

 -

-Begin with clearly bounded workflows, such as drafting and scheduling, but keep final approval with humans.
-Gradually expand autonomy as confidence grows. -
+Start with constrained scopes — Begin with clearly bounded workflows, such as drafting and scheduling, and keep final approval with humans.
+Expand autonomy gradually as confidence grows.

-Agentic AI works best in “centaur” models, where humans and agents collaborate.
-Design your workflows so humans can intervene, redirect, or halt agents at any point. -
+Make human oversight a feature, not a bug — Agentic AI works best in "centaur" models, where humans and agents collaborate.
+Design your workflows so humans can intervene, redirect, or halt agents at any point.

-Successful deployments include process redesign, training, and change management, not just new tooling.
+Treat agents as part of your operating model, not a gadget — Successful deployments include process redesign, training, and change management, not just new tooling.
 Think about how roles, responsibilities, and incentives shift when agents take on certain tasks.
+I've seen well-built agents fail to gain adoption simply because the change management wasn't done.

 How to get started